Greeting from Lyn Redington,

 Welcome Class of 2022:

-I am pleased you have chosen to become a member of the Hawkeye Family.
+I am happy you have chosen to become a member of the Hawkeye Family!
 The University of Iowa and The Office of the Dean of Students are your partners in your quest to reach your academic and personal goals.
-Orientation is the first step in this remarkable journey.
+Orientation is the first step on this remarkable journey.